Tameka Foster: Philanthropy

-Foster is a co-founder of the Oakland Natives Giveback nonprofit organization founded in 2007.
-Dr. Nyeisha DeWitt, Dee Dee Abdur-Rahim, and Tameka Foster created Oakland Natives Give Back (ONGB).
+Foster is a co-founder of the Oakland Natives Giveback (ONGB) nonprofit organization founded in 2008 alongside Dr. Nyeisha DeWitt and Dee Dee Abdur-Rahim.
 Their aim was to give back to the children in the community in which they were raised.
 The first ONGB initiative was the annual Attend and Achieve Back to School Rally at Oakland City Hall.
 The event was an expo for the start of the school year, where children received fully loaded backpacks, public-transportation vouchers, shoes, and school supplies.

 Foster is credited as the founder of charity organization The Lost Ones Foundation, founded in 2009.
 It is a non-profit organization that helps girls aged 12-18 who exist in at-risk environments.

 In March 2013, on what was to be her son Kile's 12th birthday, she honored him by launching the 501c(3) nonprofit organization Kile's World Foundation, whose mission is "gifting children with endless possibilities of creative endeavor through applied, fine, and performing arts," and intends to offer comprehensive art education to children ranging from ages 10‐17.